How to Become a Veterinarian: Step-by-Step Instructions and Tips

 4. Prepare for the Veterinary College Admission Test (VCAT):

 The Veterinary College Admission Test (VCAT) is a standardized exam that assesses applicants' knowledge and aptitude for veterinary studies.
-Prepare for the VCAT by reviewing study materials, taking practice tests, and familiarizing yourself with the test format to achieve a competitive score that strengthens your veterinary school application.
+Prepare for the VCAT by reviewing study materials, taking practice tests, and familiarizing yourself with the test format.
+A good resource is a VCAT study guide, which offers comprehensive review and practice questions.

 5. Apply to Accredited Veterinary Schools: